RagedUnicorn/docker-confluence/README.md

 sh dockery/dstop.sh
 ```

+## Configuration

+#### Build Args

+The image allows for certain arguments being overridden by build args.

+`CONFLUENCE_USER, CONFLUENCE_GROUP`

+They all have a default value and don't have to be overridden.
+For details see the Dockerfile.

 ## Persistence

 The container is storing data in the docker volume configured by the environment variable `${CONFLUENCE_DATA_DIR}` and `${CONFLUENCE_LOGS_DIR}`.